ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 # Contributors

-- benl -- the daemon idea
+The author would like to thank Ben Laurie for the idea with a gossip daemon.